IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 Now, treat the surface of the workpiece with a solvent or degreaser.
 After this stage, do not touch the working copper surface with your hands.
 ![Finish preparing](../Resources/PCB%20Toner%20transfer/PCB-11-Finish-preparing.png)

 Now you are ready to transfer the toner to the workpiece.
-Turn the clothes iron to the maximum temperature and wait for it to warm up.
+Turn on the clothes iron to the maximum temperature and wait for it to warm up.
 Place the printed pattern on top of your cut out workpiece.
 ![Template placing](../Resources/PCB%20Toner%20transfer/PCB-12-Template-placing.png)

-Cover your workpiece with a sheet of plain paper and heating it for about 20 seconds.
+Cover the workpiece with a sheet of plain paper and heat it for about 20 seconds.
 Do circular motions with an iron without applying significant effort.
 ![Heating](../Resources/PCB%20Toner%20transfer/PCB-13-Heating.png)

-After the warm-up is over, place the warmer workpiece under the small press (I use several books) and allow the workpiece to cool completely (about 20 minutes).
+After the warm-up is over, place the workpiece under the small press (I use several books) and allow the workpiece to cool completely (about 20 minutes).
 ![Workpiece pressing](../Resources/PCB%20Toner%20transfer/PCB-14-Workpiece-pressing.png)

 The next step is to remove the top of the photo paper under which the toner remains.
 In a small basin pour water at room temperature and place the workpiece there for about 40 minutes.